-I had grand intentions of making these with real pumpkins (and I still might!), but since it’s nearly 100° in these parts, I have yet to see any decent pumpkins for sale.
+I had grand intentions of making these with real pumpkins (and I still might!), but since it’s nearly 100° in these parts and probably will be until the end of September, I have yet to see any decent pumpkins for sale.

 And… since I’ve never been one to pride myself on patience… I opted to dig through my box of fall decor instead.
 Guess what I found?
 Some simple ceramic pumpkin shaped candle holders (which I had painted white a few years back) and some inexpensive foam core pumpkins… And I was in business!

 How to make fall succulent planters:

 This post contains affiliate links for your convenience.
 Click here to read my full disclosure policy.

 - pumpkin shaped container